• Products

 A list of sample email domains found in user directory.

-1. Bulk actions: If the number of domains is high, you can use the CSV file to update them in bulk.
-Available only for Jira
+1. Bulk actions: If the number of domains is high, you can use the CSV file to update them in bulk. *This is not available in Bitbucket Cloud.

 3. Domains: The list includes all domains found in your user directory, together with some details, such as the number of users from each domain, decision chosen, or action required for a specific domain.